EConcessionary Passes - a reminder from DHBUG

 EProposal to revive the Fambridge Ferry1

 There is a 560 year history of a river ferry regularly running between the villages of North & South Fambridge.
-Fambridge Yacht Haven is keen to re-instate this crossing: all permissions are in place and it is now time to discover what its potential users would like.
+Fambridge Yacht Haven is keen to re-instate this crossing: all permissions are in place but funding is a real challenge.
 The proposal is to operate a regular service using a purpose built, wheel-chair friendly all-weather ferry capable of carrying 12 persons and bicycles between a newly installed pontoon at South Fambridge and the existing pontoon at North Fambridge.
-Please take a couple of minutes to respond to their short survey at https://www.surveymonkey.co.uk/r/TPQGSTK - there is no need to say who you are or where you live.
-For more information, visit www.yachthavens.com/fambridge, call 01621 740370 or email firstname.lastname@example.org
+The Yacht Haven is happy to meet half of the set-up costs (around £240k) but an application for part-funding has sadly not proved acceptable.
+Do you know of any angels who may be in a position to help with funding?
+For more information, please call 01621 740370 or email firstname.lastname@example.org

 Recent events emphasise the need to improve communications regarding the likely impact of roadworks upon traffic, especially bus services.